WIC is a Health and Nutrition Program for:

 Note: For providers with programs that have multiple fees in one year or where it has been determined that the reimbursement amount exceeds the RMRC, the excess fees will be the responsibility of the parent.

-When child care is authorized for a total of 30 or more hours per week the Full Time Weekly RMRC will be used.
-When childcare is authorized for a total of less than 30 hours per week the Part Time Hourly RMRC will be used.
+When child care is authorized for a total of 25 or more hours per week the Full Time Weekly RMRC will be used.
+When child care is authorized for a total of less than 25 hours per week the Part Time RMRC will be used.